Senate Republican offers plan to avert security funding crisis

 Boehner is expected to discuss the issue with House Republicans on Wednesday morning.
 But more than 20 House conservatives urged Boehner in a letter to hold the line in opposing Obama's executive immigration actions.

-"Now is the time to stand firm against these unlawful executive actions," said the letter, authored by California Republican Jeff Duncan.
+"Now is the time to stand firm against these unlawful executive actions," said the letter, authored by Republican Representative Jeff Duncan of South Carolina.

 The letter from conservatives told House leaders they should not view a recent Texas court decision temporarily blocking Obama's actions as a way out of the funding impasse, noting the court ruling could be overturned.
 Obama says his actions have legal precedent.